Evidence-first supplement

 6. Differences in Dosing Philosophy

 Adult supplements frequently emphasize potency and higher intake.
-Pediatric guidance typically emphasizes meeting established requirements, avoiding excessive intake, and minimizing unnecessary complexity.⁹ The shift is from "more support" to "appropriate support."
+Pediatric guidance typically emphasizes meeting established requirements, avoiding excessive intake, and minimizing unnecessary complexity.⁹

+This difference reflects a shift from optimization thinking to adequacy thinking, recognizing that higher intake does not automatically improve outcomes, and may narrow safety margins over time.
 This is examined in detail in When "More Is Better" Becomes Risky in Supplement Use.⁸

 7. Differences in Marketing Framing

-For a practical way to read label language more critically, see How to Read a Supplement Label (Without Getting Misled).
+Understanding this distinction helps families identify when language is persuasive rather than informational.¹⁰ For a practical way to read label language more critically, see How to Read a Supplement Label (Without Getting Misled).

 A Practical Way to Apply This Distinction

 Rather than applying adult supplementation habits to children, families can ask: Is this practice based on pediatric guidance or adult wellness trends?
 Does the dose reflect age-specific recommendations?
 Is this short-term support or indefinite use?
-Is there a clear reason?
+Is there a clear reason for supplementation?

 Pulling It All Together

-Pediatric supplement decisions differ from adult supplement habits in physiology, evidence base, safety thresholds, risk tolerance, and duration.
-Children are not smaller versions of adult consumers, and their supplement decisions should not be adult routines scaled down.
+Pediatric supplement guidance differs from adult recommendations in physiology, evidence base, safety thresholds, and risk tolerance.
+Children are not smaller versions of adult consumers.
+Their supplementation decisions require context, restraint, and periodic reassessment.

-Children's supplement decisions are strongest when they start with the child: age, diet, dose, duration, evidence, and the reason for use.
-The most useful question is not "What do adults take?" but: What is appropriate for this child, at this age, for this reason, and for this duration?
+The most useful question is not "What do adults take?" but: What is appropriate for this child, at this stage, and for this reason?

-Subscribe to the Digest →References and Further Reading
+Get the Free Starter Kit →References and Further Reading

 - American Academy of Pediatrics.
 Pediatric Nutrition Handbook.

-- Kearns GL et al. Developmental Pharmacology — Drug Disposition, Action, and Therapy in Infants and Children.
+- Kearns GL et al. Developmental Pharmacology: Drug Disposition, Action, and Therapy in Infants and Children.
 New England Journal of Medicine.

 - Georgieff MK.
 Nutrition and the Developing Brain: Nutrient Priorities and Measurement.
 American Journal of Clinical Nutrition.